 Similarly to the Eero, Google has preferred to go the discrete, small form-factor route, so each of the three units (which are identical) features a cylindrical case, covered by a white finish (slightly glossy, so it may retain a few fingerprints) and with a narrow band cutting the case horizontally (for the LED light).

 The footprint of the Google WiFi is slightly smaller than the Eero 2nd Gen, its dimensions being 4.17 x 2.70 inches, but, as can be seen, it is almost two times taller.
 Despite that, the Google WiFi is very robust and, thanks to the rubber bands on the bottom, it will hardly budge (the less elevated feet on the Eero will also do a good job on keeping the device in place).
-While the larger Velop and Orbi have an abundance of vent holes to keep the devices cool, the Google WiFi seems to lack any relevant cut-out which would indicate a proper heat management (a risk that Google has taken to keep the device as small as possible).
-The Eero second gen is guilty of the same omission, but, if kept in the open, neither of the two WiFi systems overheated – although both devices did get warm while functioning (it is advisable to keep the units from direct sun and preferably outside of a cabinet).
+While the larger Velop and Orbi have an abundance of vent holes to keep the devices cool, the Google WiFi seems to lack any relevant cut-out and the Eero second gen is guilty of the same omission, but, if kept in the open, neither of the two WiFi systems overheated – although both devices did get warm while functioning (it is advisable to keep the units from direct sun and preferably outside of a cabinet).

 Furthermore, solid blue indicates that the system is going back to the factory default settings, flashing amber means no Internet connection and flashing red indicates an error.
 The small LED light of the Eero will be solid white when the device is connected to the Internet, it will blink blue when it is broadcasting Bluetooth, it will be solid blue when the device is setting up, while blinking green indicates multiple errors and solid red shows that there is no Internet connection.

-I understand that these new WiFi systems value simplicity, so a single LED light which shows the status of the device by using various colours may seem the next natural step from the array of LED indicators of the traditional router, but, unfortunately, the system is far from intuitive and the user will most likely end up using the guide to understand what’s going on (voice confirmations could have been a better choice and, thankfully, Eero supports Amazon Alexa integration).
+I understand that these new WiFi systems value simplicity, so a single LED light which shows the status of the device by using various colors may seem the next natural step from the array of LED indicators of the traditional router, but, unfortunately, the system is far from intuitive and the user will most likely end up using the guide to understand what’s going on (AmpliFi HD and HD GE had a better system in place).

 If we compare the Eero main unit to any Google WiFi node, we’d notice that both devices have two 10/100/1000M Ethernet ports (the Google WiFi has them inside a carved area, on the bottom, while Eero has kept everything on the rear side), both have a Reset button (to return to factory default settings) and both use a USB type-C port adapter for powering up the units.